Brittanny Dinkins

 Brittanny Dinkins (born March 8, 1994, in Miami, Florida) is an American professional basketball player.
 She played college basketball for Southern Mississippi where she was named the Conference USA Defensive Player of the Year and to the All-Tournament Team in 2017.
 Following her college career, she went on to play professionally in Iceland where she was named the Icelandic Cup MVP in 2018 and the Úrvalsdeild Foreign Player of the Year in 2019.
 The same year, she won the Chilean League championship with Colegio Los Leones Quilpe.
-In 2025, she was named the Úrvalsdeild Foreign Player of the Year for the second time.
+She was again named the Úrvalsdeild Foreign Player of the Year in 2025 and 2026.

 College career

 Dinkins played college basketball for Southern Mississippi from 2013 to 2017.
 She was named the Conference USA defensive player of the year and to the All-Tournament Team in 2017.
 Dinkins left as the schools all-time leader in games, with 134 games, and the tenth all-time scorer, with 1,479 points.